Audited Financial Statements 2016 (pdf)

 The Left Hand Water District serves potable water to customers within the District’s boundaries and service area in Boulder, Broomfield and Weld counties.
 Approximately 85% of the customer accounts served are single-family residential accounts; the remaining 15% are commercial, multiple-housing or master meter community accounts.

-The Budget for 2017 reflects the anticipated revenues primarily from water sales to existing customers.
+The Budget for 2018 reflects the anticipated revenues primarily from water sales to existing customers.
 It also includes revenues from tap sales to new development in rural Boulder and Weld Counties, as well as in areas served by the Left Hand Water District that are within the Town of Frederick and lie within the District.
-Revenue projections in 2017 reflect an increase in volume charges for regular tap-holding customers of between 2-8%.
-Monthly basic service charges have not been adjusted for 2017.
+Revenue projections in 2018 reflect an increase in basic service fees and volume charges for regular tap-holding customers of 3%.
 Water rates, fees, and charges are budgeted to pay all current operation and maintenance expenses of the system, to accumulate funds for future maintenance and replacement costs, and to create net revenue in the amount necessary to pay the principal and interest on all debt.

-The 2017 Budget reflects an anticipated increase in operating expenditures of approximately 3% over the 2016 budget, as well as expenditures for repair and replacement projects for existing infrastructure and for regional raw water supply and delivery projects in which the District is participating.
+The 2018 Budget reflects an anticipated increase in operating expenditures of approximately 7.4% over the 2017 budget, as well as expenditures for repair and replacement projects for existing infrastructure and for regional raw water supply and delivery projects in which the District is participating.
 Included in the capital projects is the District’s participation in the Southern Water Supply Pipeline (II), a collaborative project through the Northern Colorado Water Conservancy District to provide a raw water pipeline from Carter Lake to the Dodd Water Treatment Plant.
-Those expenditures are anticipated to be paid for by issuance of new debt.
+Those expenditures are anticipated to be paid for by a loan secured through the Colorado Water Conservation Board Water Project Loan Program.
 The remainder of capital and construction projects will be funded from the Board designated reserve fund for replacement of infrastructure.
 The reserve is funded from water charges and tap fees; replacement projects are included in long range strategic plans and prioritized annually.

 BASIS OF ACCOUNTING